Victor-Hugo-PZ/Victor-Hugo-PZ/README.md

 --------------------------------

 ### | Long story short
-Passionate about learning new technologies and frameworks since I was 12 years old I'm graduated in IT technician and I'm studying Computer Engineering
+Passionate about learning new technologies and frameworks since I was 12 years old <br>
+I'm graduated in IT technician and I'm studying Computer Engineering

 » 🌍  I'm based in Brazil - São Paulo